 Welcome to the home of The Educator’s Light!
 You have entered a zone that will inspire you, encourage you, and share truth and ideas with you about education in today’s environment.
-Our kids are worth every effort.
 Stay in the light.

-Kia Greenwood, M.Ed. is the founder and CEO of The Educator’s Light.
-A veteran teacher who has taught for over 15 years, she has a passion for supporting new teachers, struggling teachers who are willing to grow, and teaching in general.
-Having won a number of recognitions for her teaching, her mission and that of The Educator’s Light is simple: endeavor to bring more light, joy and common sense to education and our kids—one classroom and life at a time.
+Kia Greenwood, M.Ed. is the Founder and CEO of The Educator’s Light.
+As a veteran teacher who has taught for over 15 years, she has a passion for supporting new teachers, students, and all others who are willing to grow and learn.
+The mission of The Educator’s Light is simple– endeavor to bring more light, joy and common sense to education, people and our kids—one classroom and life at a time.

 –Teacher of the Year 2004-2005 (Elementary)

 –Teacher of the Year 2014-2015 (Secondary)

 –Voted Favorite Instructor by students at the college level